Sunil Sukumaran Assistant Professor of Molecular Genetics

-M.Sc, Cochin University of Science and Technology (1998)
+M.Sc., Biotechnology, Cochin University of Science and Technology, Cochin, India, 1998

 The taste system is the first to physically encounter ingested food and is in many ways a gatekeeper of nutrition.
 Unhealthy eating habits, such as the overconsumption of sugars, fats and salt are the major causes of lifestyle diseases such as obesity, diabetes and hypertension.
 Taste buds, located primarily on the surface of the tongue but also on other locations in the oral cavity such as the soft palate, contain several types of taste receptor cells that sense and transduce taste signals.
 Like other cells of the lingual epithelium, they are short lived, with half-lives ranging between 12-24 days.
 The receptors and downstream signaling components for sweet, bitter, low salt, sour and umami taste qualities are known, while those for high salt remain unidentified.
 Taste nerves carry taste signals from taste cells to the gustatory cortex through a relatively well defined (at least in rodents) neural pathway, that gives rise to taste guided behaviors.
 How the taste system with its diversity of receptors and cell types maintain a stable functional profile through out the lifespan in spite of constant turnover of taste cells is poorly understood.
 We aim to identify pathways regulating taste signaling and taste cell regeneration, and to apply these findings to develop novel strategies to promote healthy eating habits.
 Current projects in the lab include: